YowiSec/YowiSec/README.md

 ### WalletAudit
 A tool for analyzing wallet health and security, focused on Ethereum and Ethereum Layer 2.
 Built using Solidity and Rust to provide in-depth wallet analysis and help users assess risk factors.

-### Other Notable Repositories
-- **Web3 Security Tools**: A collection of tools and examples for identifying vulnerabilities in smart contracts.

 ## Tools & Technologies

 - **Languages**: Rust, Solidity